 MaPAI [Mifleget Poalei Eretz Yisrael—The Party of Workers of the Land of Israel) was Ben-Gurion’s political party.
 It was also the party of the old-time kibbutzim, Moshe Sharret, Levi Eshkol, and Golda Meir.
 It later merged with other Leftist parties to form the present-day Labor party.

 Often described as “left of center,” it was basically Communist.
-Utter disdain of charedim was self-understood in Mapai.
+Utter disdain of any frum person was self-understood in Mapai.

 So this die-hard Mapainik was shocked that charedi yeshivah bachurs would help him with such zerizut—especially since the fire had been his fault.

-Furthermore, despite him being the older and “wiser” hotshot Mapainik and them being (in his eyes) the backwards & foolish yeshivah bachurs, it was the yeshivah bachurs who succeeded in figuring out the most effective way to put out the fire—in HIS factory.
+Furthermore, despite him being the older and “wiser” hotshot Mapainik and them being (in his eyes) the backwards & lazy yeshivah bachurs, it was the yeshivah bachurs who succeeded in figuring out the most effective way to put out the fire—for HIS factory.

 So they were altruistic too, which also ran against his stereotype of the selfish, self-absorbed charedi Jew.